Epinephrine autoinjector: Design

 The devices contain a fixed dose of epinephrine and a spring-loaded needle (or, in the case of AuviQ, a CO2-driven needle) that exits the tip or edge of the device and penetrates the recipient's skin, to deliver the medication via intramuscular injection.

 People to whom epinephrine autoinjectors are prescribed need to be trained how to use the specific device prescribed.
 The rate of unintentional injections using these devices is unknown but a 2009 review found that the rate is increasing.
 Unintentional injections are delivered to a finger or thumb around 90% of the time; they cause intense pain locally but usually completely resolve.
 The cause of unintentional injections has been attributed to design flaws, where the device is mistaken for a pen or the user mistakes which end of the device contains the needle.

 The European Medicines Agency conducted a review of the safety of devices then on the market and found several factors that determine whether the devices successfully deliver drug into muscle, including "needle length, the thickness of fat under the skin, the way the auto-injector works (e.g., if it is spring loaded or not), the angle at which the device is placed on the skin and the force used to activate the device as well as how well the user follows the instructions for injection."
 It found that how well the user was trained was the most important factor determining successful delivery, and requested companies to develop better training materials for doctors and people to whom the devices are prescribed.

-Another design of epinephrine autoinjectors was created by two brothers who were also users of epinephrine autoinjectors.
-They realized the inconveniences of carrying bulky autoinjectors and decided to come up with a new device to address the problems while they were in college.
-The brothers split to study different fields with a shared goal to create a new device.
-One brother took an engineering major and the other took a pre-medical track and earned a doctorate degree in pharmaceutical sciences.
-Eventually, they came up with a design that has the shape and size of a smartphone which can be put into a pocket.
-The new device also has retractable needle and automated voice instructions to assist the users on how to correctly use the autoinjectors.
-The product was launched with the brand name "Auvi-Q" in the United States and "Allerject" in Canada.

 In 2013, emergency physician Seth C. Hawkins and coauthors published a technique for obtaining multiple additional doses of epinephrine from used, single dose autoinjectors EpiPen and Adrenaclick.
 It was emphasized this was an emergency adaptation of the intended design for austere environments when no additional epinephrine was available.
 In 2016, Robinson and Lareau published a similar technique adapted to used AuviQ autoinjectors.